 Legacy contacts are a relatively new tool, and many online accounts—Microsoft, Yahoo, Instagram, and Twitter, for example—do not yet have a legacy contact process.
 Some, like Microsoft, don't provide any way to access an account after a person passes away.
 Others, like Twitter, will deactivate or delete an account once they receive appropriate proof of death.
 And the policies are always subject to change as this area evolves.

-If for some reason you don't want to designate a legacy contact—or if a particular company doesn't provide a legacy contact process—there are low-tech methods for preserving your data when you die.
+If for some reason you don't want to designate a legacy contact—or if a particular company doesn't provide a legacy contact process—there are other methods for preserving your data when you die.
 These solutions involve sharing your account information with specific people so that they can access your accounts after you pass away.
 You can input usernames and passwords into a spreadsheet, a password manager, or a physical notebook.
 But however you do it, it's becoming increasingly important to include your online accounts in your estate plan.
 For more information, visit Nolo's series on digital assets.